zowe/community/Technical-Steering-Committee/guidelines/major-release.md

 What needs to happen by the end of the PI?

 - The planned breaking changes are public and known to everyone
-- Technical Preview build and the infrastructure for RC is in place.
+- Technical Preview build and the infrastructure for RC is in place (Could be earlier).
 - First version of documentation for installation and breaking changes is available
+- The conformance criteria is ready to review and the last round of updates

 ## Release PI